HSLdevcom/jore4/wiki/data-model.md

 The reference to the `journey_pattern` table in the _Routes and lines_ database is realized through a `journey_pattern_ref` table in the _Timetable_ database.
 A `journey_pattern_ref` row logically maps a point in time (the observation date) of a certain `journey_pattern` row onto the _Timetable_ side.
 In order to be able to determine if a _Routes and lines_ `journey_pattern` has changed after a reference has been created for it, also the timestamp of the creation of the reference is stored.

 Note that the current _Routes and lines_ implementation does not keep track of changes, so determining if a change has happened in a `journey_pattern` after its corresponding `journey_pattern_ref` had been created is not possible.
 But with any change tracking of the tables related to `journey_pattern`s this becomes easily implememntable.

-- possible timestamp format to allow for >24h times: timestamp + day offset (integer)
-- need to question whether timestamp should include tz information
-  - => on one hand, the timestamp is always to be seen as the time at the stop, so tz info is intrinsic
-  - => but: does the system potentially need to react to the timetable times?